MY downtown Houston Part One

 So I just took a little drive down memory lane to see some of my favorite sights in the downtown area and discovered a few new ones at the same time.
 Some may be very familiar to you, some may not.

-The most surprising thing for me about this little day trip was that downtown Houston was nearly a ghost town compared to the last time I had visited there.
-Many more people than I imagined are still apparently working from home.
-That is as it should be during this pandemic crisis.
+The most surprising thing about this little day trip was that downtown Houston was nearly a ghost town compared to the last time I visited there.
+Many more people than I imagined are still apparently working from home, which is as it should be during this pandemic crisis.

-Still, I was somewhat shocked to see the street parking lots so empty.
-I drove to Discovery Green, anticipating a hassle to find parking nearby.
-Nope, I just pulled right up and parked on the curb exactly where I wanted to be.
+Still, I was shocked to see the parking lots so empty.
+I drove to Discovery Green, anticipating a hassle in finding parking nearby.
+Nope, I just parked on the curb exactly where I wanted to be.

 Graffiti Park